 A region’s vernacular architecture has always been considered to be an expression of its character, what it built and how it built it was woven into the fabric of its identity.
-Traditional or vernacular building practices have historically been concerned with utilising indigenous materials and regional knowledge of construction, topography and climate.
+Traditional or vernacular building practices have historically been concerned with utilising indigenous materials and regionally developed knowledge of construction, topography and climate.
 These elements determined the character of a region’s buildings, how they were built and what they would look like.
-Whether it is the timber-framed farmhouses and cottages of Warwickshire and Derbyshire, or the Victorian villas and industrial factories and terraces of Birmingham and the Black Country, throughout history, the construction of buildings has always been a response to both changing social tastes and economic necessity.
+Whether it is the timber-framed farmhouses and cottages of Warwickshire and Staffordshire, or the Victorian villas and industrial factories and terraces of Birmingham and the Black Country, throughout history, the construction of buildings has always been a response to both changing social needs and tastes, as well as economic necessity.

 Economic migration, throughout the eighteenth and nineteenth centuries, changed the dynamics of both town and country, creating a unique schism in English history.
 The traditional and vernacular buildings of the Midlands, even today, bear witness to this unique juncture.
 While the central areas of the West Midlands still proudly display the monumental architectural heritage of the Industrial Revolution, the buildings of Warwickshire, Derbyshire and Leicestershire still project a unchanged pre-industrial form and a vernacular style that distinctly belongs to a very English rural way of life.